ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/42.jpg)

 ## 10. Refresh Lakehouse
-After the loading process completes, refresh the Lakehouse by clicking the three dots next to the table and selecting 'Refresh'.
+After the loading process completes, refresh the Lakehouse by clicking the three dots next to the table and selecting `Refresh`.
 A new table should now be visible.
 ![Step](../media/1/43.jpg)

 ## 11. Open in Notebook
 Notice that Fabric has generated a new notebook for you, containing the SQL to load your data from the newly created table.
-To attach the Lakehouse to the notebook, click on the arrow next to 'Lake House' and select your previously created Lakehouse, 'bronzerawdata'.
+To attach the Lakehouse to the notebook, click on the arrow next to `Lake House` and select your previously created Lakehouse, `bronzerawdata`.
 ![Step](../media/1/44.jpg)

 ## 12. Verify Notebook Configuration
-Following the correct execution, you should observe two tables under the 'Tables' section and one folder under 'Files'.
+Following the correct execution, you should observe two tables under the `Tables` section and one folder under `Files`.
 Confirm everything is correct, then run the cell containing the PySpark code by clicking the run icon.
 ![Step](../media/1/45.jpg)

 ## 13. Execute Query